Hexagonal structures in 2D Navier-Stokes flows: Introduction

 in the sense that for all time $t>0$, for some $R_t>0$ and all $|x|\ge R_t$, one has $|u(x,t)|\not=0$. \item[ii)] In the case of strongly decaying data, in contrast with the above isotropic behavior of the speed $|u(\cdot,t)|$, the components of the velocity have a {genuinely anisotropic behavior} in the far field.
 Namely, any component $v$ of the velocity field spontaneously creates a \emph{rigid and regular hexagonal structure}.
 More precisely, for any fixed $t>0$, there are exactly six exceptional directions along which the decay of $v(x,t)$ as $|x|\to\infty$ is faster.
 Such curious structures appear immediately and, after a time-dependent rescaling, rigidly rotate during the evolution, without changing their shape.
 See Figure~\ref{fig1} and Theorem~\ref{th:hexagonal} below.
 We will also estimate the angular speed of such structures and show that for generic solutions their angular speed goes to zero as $t\to+\infty$: moreover, when the initial data belong to $\dot H^{-1}(\R^2)$ these structures converge for long time to a stationary position.
 See Corollary~\ref{cor:larget}.
 This corollary will reveal an unexpected geometric interpretation of the classical energy dissipation problem of Leray's solution for large time.
 In the case of initial data with just a mild decay the picture described above is sightly different: the hexagonal structures appear for each component of the vector field $x\mapsto u(x,t)-u_0(x)$.

 \end{itemize}

 Our strategy will be to associate to any Leray's solution a complex valued map $z\colon \R\to \C$, defined by formula~\eqref{complex} below, such that $|z(t)|$ is independent on the chosen coordinate system, encoding the most important asymptotic properties of the solution in the far field.
+The main results are Theorem~\ref{th:mild} and Theorem~\ref{th:hexagonal}, the latter being probably more surprising.